| |

 we are going down hill.
 Well, I wasn't

-thinking that the mph is "air-speed" not
+thinking that the speed is "air-speed" not

 "ground-speed."
 If you are riding at 15mph